Witch’s Broom: A History, Uses & How to Make a Besom

 - The witch’s broom is used to summon winds for weather magic – throwing a broom into the air off a cliff summons the wind while burning one stops the wind

-- Lay a broom under the bed for protection
+- Lay a broom under the bed for protection (or a small broom under a baby’s pillow)

 - There’s a Chinese broom goddess who presides over the weather – her name is Sao Ch’ing Niang